stratusadv/dandy/docs/getting_started/how_dandy_helps.md

 Every token triggers matrix multiplications, attention calculations, memory accesses, and cache lookups, all of which consume electrical power on GPUs, TPUs, or other accelerators.

-Since energy use scales approximately linearly with compute time and activation volume in modern AI systems, minimizing token usage is one of the most effective levers for reducing energy consumption, making token efficiency a critical part of sustainable AI.
+> Since energy use scales approximately linearly with compute time and activation volume in modern AI systems, minimizing token usage is one of the most effective levers for reducing energy consumption, making token efficiency a critical part of sustainable AI.

 Beyond environmental benefits, reducing token usage offers significant value-generating advantages.

 - Reduced latency providing faster response times to requests
 - More capacity for output validation, governance, safety, and quality checks
-- Improved throughput allowing for drastically more complex value generation and processing.
+- Improved throughput allowing for drastically more complex value generation and processing
-- Overall enhanced system performance while reducing operational costs.
+- Overall enhanced system performance while reducing operational costs

 ## Prompting with Structure

-Structured prompting eliminates ambiguity at the input layer - turning unguided text into predictable, optimized, and human-readable prompts that reduce bloat and guide LLMs toward precise outputs.
+Structured prompting removes ambiguity at the input layer - turning unguided text into predictable, optimized, and human-readable prompts that reduce bloat and guide LLMs toward precise outputs.

 ### Example